 Or, according to the timestamp on my most recent blog post, so 2012.
 But I’ve been far from inactive — I’m just over this slow-blog approach.
-My ongoing efforts at creation, ideation and general industry kvetching can be found an Twitter, Instagram, Tumblr and this catch-call liveblog.
+My ongoing efforts at creation can be found on Twitter, Instagram and Tumblr.

 Photos, video and liveblogging from my trip to Mexico City to train journalists to cover news in real time.

 This story was originally published by Dandyhorse, a Toronto bike mag I help edit.

 When my boss told me I could tack a few vacation days onto the tail end of a work trip to California, the first thing I thought about were those infamously steep San Francisco hills.
 My calves whimpered in protest.
 But, oh yes, I would conquer them.

 San Francisco is a pretty small city, stretching only 11 km from coast to coast and 11 km from the northern tip to the southern city limits.
 I was able to cross a bunch of landmarks off my list during one afternoon ride.
 I rented a bike ($30/day) at the Fisherman’s Wharf farmers’ market, scooted over to Chinatown (one of the largest in the world) and cruised over the Golden Gate Bridge and back.
 Biking the bridge was a bit nerve-wracking, considering you’re sharing a narrow strip of pavement with other cyclists and wandering pedestrians, but once in a while you catch a tourist-free patch and you’re sailing.

 This city has more to offer cyclists than tourist traps, of course.
 I asked a few commuter types how they tackle those insane hills, and most told me that they are able to plan routes that skip the worst parts.
 And when they can’t avoid them, bike lanes, dedicated merge markings and generally wider streets make it easy for cyclists to trundle uphill without worrying about traffic running over the slower folk.